 By Guy Marsden, director of Highbridge Properties, who are developing the Magenta Business Park together with Clyde Gateway

-Clyde Gateway’s Green Innovation District (GRID) has one of their centres at Magenta and it will be served by district heating and cooling networks in conjunction with Scottish Water.
-Equally, Magenta is featured in the Scottish Government’s Green Investment Portfolio and it is uniquely placed to work with investors and developers to achieve sustainable change building on the project’s existing environmental and social impacts.
+Magenta is also featured in the Scottish Government’s Green Infrastructure Portfolio and is uniquely positioned to work with investors and developers to achieve sustainable change, building on the project’s existing environmental and societal impacts.

 But this is just a part of so much more.
 With a train station just minutes away by foot and acres of green space and nature in the vicinity, this project is establishing an exemplar for the live, work and play format helping to set the blueprint for the future of sustainable workplaces.
 With cleaner and greener workplaces and transport connectivity workers will have the best of all worlds.

 According to the Climate Change Committee, Scotland has the most ambitious targets to decarbonise buildings in the United Kingdom.
 Yet they also highlight that there are not adequate policies in place to deliver this.

 But in the east end of Glasgow, businesses and organisations can future proof their investments by becoming part of our sustainable future now.
 The Green Regeneration Innovation District allows organisations to lead from the front and grasp the opportunities that it provides, allowing employees to work in desirable surroundings and lead an active, green lifestyle.

 It means that organisations can get ahead of the curve and the competition, and deliver a net zero future for their employees, their customers, and above all else, the planet.